Sport in the United Kingdom: Darts

 Darts is another British centred sport with an assured place in the attention of the British sporting public.
 The two rival Darts World Championships were held in the United Kingdom since their inception.
 The BDO World Championship began in 1978 and ended in 2020; while the first PDC World Championship was in 1994 and continues to this day.
 Phil Taylor of Stoke has won more World Championships than any other player.
 Popular at the same time as snooker, with stars such as Eric Bristow, Jocky Wilson and John Lowe, darts also suffered a decline before the PDC revolution, led by entrepreneur and manager Barry Hearn helped turn the sport around financially and organisationally.
-The sport remains dominated by British stars, but has now stretched out to success in Netherlands, Germany, Australia and China.
+The sport remains dominated by British stars such as Luke Littler and Gerwyn Price, but has now stretched out to success in Netherlands, Germany, Australia and China.
 Hearn latter became chair of World Snooker, and has overseen something of a revival in that sport also, utilising the wide support for flamboyant seven-time world champion Ronnie O'Sullivan.